Copper, Fiber, Coax, and DAC Media

 Key Takeaways

-• Direct attach copper is a short, fixed assembly used for high-speed switch, server, and storage connections.
+• Direct attach copper (DAC) is a fixed factory-terminated SFP/QSFP assembly for ~1-7 m intra-rack links and needs no separate optics.

 Twisted-Pair Copper